To the Members of the MBSJ

 Over the past ten years or so, scientists have become more cognizant of the importance of public outreach and have accordingly stepped up their efforts to link their research results with the communication of science news.
 This can be seen in press releases on the publication of research, which now often feature titles that explicitly state expectations for how a particular discovery will be of benefit.
 Although scientists and the PR coordinators of research institutions use these catchphrase-like titles under the premise that the findings are still in the process of being confirmed, the members of the general public who view or read the mass media coverage all too often assume that publication of a paper means that the conclusions have been finalized—a tendency that I feel was palpably demonstrated by the recent STAP commotion.

 I will lead the MBSJ in formulating a response to this issue, taking into consideration the outcomes of last year's MBSJ Administrative Board Forum and the STAP research affair.
 The Science Council of Japan published a revised version of its Code of Conduct for Scientists last January 25.
-Also, MEXT's special committee on scientific misconduct has released (Japanese only) that describes the various efforts being made by research institutions, organizations that allocate research funds, scientific societies, and other scientific organizations.
-(Japanese only), with cooperation from the CITI Program in the US, offers an e-learning system for learning about research ethics that includes instruction on issues surrounding scientific misconduct and authorship.
+Also, MEXT's special committee on scientific misconduct has released a report on guidelines for responding to misconduct in research activities (Japanese only) that describes the various efforts being made by research institutions, organizations that allocate research funds, scientific societies, and other scientific organizations.
+The CITI Japan Project (Japanese only), with cooperation from the CITI Program in the US, offers an e-learning system for learning about research ethics that includes instruction on issues surrounding scientific misconduct and authorship.
 This course is mandatory for all scientists involved in Japan Science and Technology Agency projects, and has been incorporated into the curriculum of educational institutions such as the Okinawa Institute of Science and Technology Graduate University.
 As a scientific society, it is our duty to closely examine what courses of action are realistic and significantly effective.

 Misconduct in research is a vital concern for each and every member of the scientific community.
 It is not a problem that occurs just because of the inexperience of young researchers; it can also result from insufficient guidance by senior scientists, group leaders, and lab directors.
 Over the long run, making earnest efforts to prevent scientific misconduct is the wiser strategy to take, compared with the more costly and time-consuming approach of dealing with misconduct only after it happens.